-MHP Beneficiaries Latinx/Hispanic Penetration Rates in CY 2019
+MHP Beneficiaries Latino/Hispanic Penetration Rates in CY 2022

 The primary language in Santa Cruz County is English, and threshold language is Spanish.
 Santa Cruz County is a Medium sized MHP.
-Figures 2 shows that 20.3% of MHP served beneficiaries spoke Spanish as primary language.
-Table 3 show a three-year (CY 2017-19) trends of the MHP's Latinx/Hispanic penetration rates and annual average approved claims per beneficiary (ACB), compared to both the statewide and medium MHPs average.
-Santa Cruz MHP has a greater penetration than other medium size counties, yet falls below the overall state average.
+Table 5 shows that 21.29% of MHP served beneficiaries spoke Spanish as primary language.
+In 2022, Santa Cruz MHP had a lower penetration than other medium size counties and the overall state average.